 By the time this reaches you in August, the Medway Archives Centre (MAC) will hopefully be open and accessible, though under more limiting restrictions, as explained by Elspeth Millar on page 9.
 Also, I have news that St Nicholas Church Hall in Strood - where we have been hosting events for some time now - is open again for use.
 Obviously social distancing has to be observed with hand gel etc. and we have restrictions on the use of the kitchen.
 Hopefully the talk we have planned for September 11 will be able to go ahead, though we may not be allowed to have refreshments.
-Mind you, the way things change we might then be able to go ahead, we hope as many of you as possible will come and support the event.
+Mind you, the way things change we might then be able to have either a wild party or be back in lockdown, though I hope not!
+If we are able to go ahead, we hope as many of you as possible will come and support the event.
 Christoff Bull is a very entertaining speaker and his talk, The Griffin, Horse and Harp, about the Earls of Darnley and their Irish connections, is one not to be missed.
-Further details can be found on page 41.
+Further details can be found on page 36.